aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

 `npm install i18next i18next-xhr-backend`

 After that we need to tell our CLI App about the new dependencies.
-To do so we're going to open the file *aurelia_project/aurelia.json* and scroll down to section named *dependencies*.
+To do so we're going to open the file *aurelia_project/aurelia.json* and scroll down to the section named *dependencies*.
 In there add the following three entries:

 ```
 {